yuvalmGS/gigaspaces-wiki-jekyll/xap97net/domain-service-host.markdown

 }
 {% endhighlight %}

-Here is an example of a security aspect implemention
+Here is an example of a security aspect implementation

 {% highlight csharp %}
 public class SecurityExecutionAspect : IServiceExecutionAspect